BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/ReadMe.md

 This function takes a module `$Name`, module `$Version`, and the `$sourcePath` to the root of the module's code.
 It creates a subdirectory under the user's Powershell modules' path (), for the module `$Name`, and under that a subdirectory for the `$Version`.
 In the `$Version` subdirectory, it creates three symbolic links, for `public` and `private`subdirectories, and the `$Name.psm1` file.
 It also copies any `$Name.psd1` files from the `$sourcePath` to the

-## SymolbicLink Developing functions for Build Tooling
+## SymbolicLink Developing functions for Build Tooling

 Create a symbolic link from the script under development, to the root of the jenkins  job's workspace After initial development, the script will be part of a new release of teh module, and the symbolic link won't be needed anymore